Kerbas-ad-astra/LibreBurnTime/README.md

-# BetterBurnTime
+# LiberatedBurnTime

-KSP mod for a more accurate/reliable "estimated burn time" indicator on the navball.
+* A KSP mod for a more accurate/reliable "estimated burn time" indicator on the navball.
 Also provides estimated time-of-impact for landing on vacuum worlds, and time-to-closest-approach for orbital rendezvous.

-##How to install
-Unzip into your GameData folder, like any mod.

-## What this mod does
+Based on the last MIT-licensed release of "BetterBurnTime" by Snark.*

+## Features

-* It tweaks the "estimated burn time" display on the navball so that it will be reliable and accurate.
+* This addon tweaks the "estimated burn time" display on the navball so that it will be reliable and accurate.
 It takes into account increasing acceleration as fuel mass is burned.
 * When the ship is in vacuum and on a collision course with the ground, it will automatically show time-to-impact, and the estimated burn time to kill your velocity at ground level.
 * When the ship is in orbit and has a close rendezvous with a target ship, it will automatically show time-to-closest-approach, and the estimated burn time to kill your velocity relative to the target.

-####What this means:
+###What this means:

 **For maneuver nodes:**